Questions and Answers on Water Reuse

 Within the EU, Spain which reuses over 500 million cubic metres of reclaimed waste water per annum is the leading country (BIO 2015).
 This practice is also in use in Portugal, Italy, Greece, Cyprus and France - to varying degrees and for different uses which are laid down in national laws or standards.
 The experience of water reuse is not confined to the Mediterranean Member States.
 For example, 2.5 million cubic metres of extensively reclaimed waste water are used in Torreele, Belgium, each year for groundwater recharge for indirect drinking water production.

-To prevent existing risks to the environment and human and animal health, international (e.g. WHO 2006; ISO 16075) and national regulations (e.g. US EPA 2012;) NHMRC 2006) are in place.
+To prevent existing risks to the environment and human and animal health, international (e.g. ISO 16075) and national regulations (e.g. US EPA 2012;) NHMRC 2006) are in place.
 Within the EU, the six Member States mentioned above have thus far adopted legal provisions for water reuse.

 4. What relevance does water reuse have in Germany?

 In Germany, less than 1.5 percent of the total volume of water extracted is used for agricultural irrigation (2013).
 An analysis of the current and future requirements for irrigation has come to the conclusion that there is no nationwide need for the use of reclaimed waste water (UBA text 34/2016).